 In addition, Grenson worked on some television projects with Patrick Chaboud for RTBF.
-Also with Chaboud, he made the shortlived series 'Jack et Lola' in Circus in 1989.
-That same year, he joined the publishing house Claude Lefrancq and began working on the fantasy detective series 'Cartland Cross' with writer Michel Oleffe.
-The series, that appeared in albums from 1991, was also adapted into a series of cartoons by Kid Cartoons and broadcasted by Canal +.
-In 1999, Grenson teamed up with Jean Dufaux to start 'Niklos Koda' for the collection Troisème Vague of Lombard.
+Also with Chaboud, he made the shortlived comic series 'Jack et Lola' in Circus in 1989.
+That same year, he joined the publishing house Claude Lefrancq and began working on the fantasy detective series 'Carland Cross' with writer Michel Oleffe.
+The series, that appeared in albums between 1991 and 1998, was also adapted into a series of cartoons by Kid Cartoons and broadcasted by Canal + in 1996.
+In 1999, Grenson teamed up with Jean Dufaux to create the thriller series 'Niklos Koda' for the collection Troisème Vague of Lombard.

 In addition to drawing this series, he created 'La Femme Accident' with Denis Lapière in direct colors for the Aire Libre collection of the publishing house Dupuis in 2008.
 He became an allround artist with 'La douceur de l'enfer', a diptych published by Le Lombard in the collection Signé in 2011 and 2012.

 La douceur de l'enfer